Recognizability for sequences of morphisms: Eventual recognizability of -adic shifts on bounded alphabets

 \subsection{On $\sigma$-representations with no common $\sigma$-cut}

 An important ingredient for the proof of Proposition~\ref{p:evrec2} is the following lemma, which is due to \cite{Down:2008}, except that Downarowicz and Maass only prove that the shift generated by~$y$ has periodic points and assume that $y$ has $|\mathcal{A}|^{|\mathcal{A}|+1}+1$ different $\sigma$-representations with pairwise no common $\sigma$-cut.
-We give here a proof which is close to that of H{\o}ynes \cite{Hoynes}, who showed that $2^{|\mathcal{A}|} (|\mathcal{A}|-1) + 2$ different $\sigma$-representations with pairwise no common $\sigma$-cut are enough.
-The bound in Lemma~\ref{l:infection} is also not optimal, as for $|\mathcal{A}| = 2$, each aperiodic $y \in \mathcal{B}^\mathbb{Z}$ has a unique centered $\sigma$-representation by Theorem~\ref{t:recognizable}.
+We give here a proof which is close to that of H{\o}ynes \cite{Hoynes:2017}.
+Note that, contrary to a conjecture of H{\o}ynes, the bound $2^{|\mathcal{A}|-1} (|\mathcal{A}|-1) + 2$ in Lemma~\ref{l:infection} is not optimal, since, for $|\mathcal{A}| = 2$, each aperiodic $y \in \mathcal{B}^\mathbb{Z}$ has a unique centered $\sigma$-representation by Theorem~\ref{t:recognizable}.

 \begin{lemma}[Infection Lemma] Let $\sigma:\, \mathcal{A} \to \mathcal{B}^+$ be a morphism.
 If $y \in \mathcal{B}^\mathbb{Z}$ has $2^{|\mathcal{A}|-1} (|\mathcal{A}|-1) + 2$ different $\sigma$-representations with pairwise no common $\sigma$-cut, then $y$ is periodic. \end{lemma}